Arch Mission Foundation’s ‘Lunar Library’ To Launch In 2020 With Everything On Wikipedia And More

 Time capsules are designed to preserve the history and the zeitgeist of a particular era for future generations to discover, but the nonprofit Arch Mission Foundation’s “lunar library” could very well go beyond that.
 With vast amounts of information, including the entire contents of Wikipedia, the plan behind the library is for the data within to survive for billions of years as a reminder of human culture and achievements.

 According to a report from Space.com, the lunar library was jointly announced on Tuesday by the Arch Mission Foundation and Astrobiotic, the latter of which is a private company whose Peregrine lander will be used to transport the library to the moon in 2020.
-Aside from every available Wikipedia page, the library will come with the Rosetta Project human language compilation courtesy of The Long Now foundation, as well as other types of content to be announced at a later date.
+Aside from every available Wikipedia page, the library will come with the Rosetta Project human language compilation courtesy of The Long Now Foundation, as well as other types of content to be announced at a later date.
 The nonprofit’s website explains that it creates “specially designed devices” called Archs (pronounced “Arks”), that come in different shapes and dimensions, and are developed with the intent of sending them to the surfaces of other “planets, moons, and asteroids.”

 Earlier this year, Arch Mission teamed up with SpaceX, launching a “data crystal” with science fiction icon Isaac Asimov’s Foundation trilogy aboard the latter company’s Falcon Heavy rocket in February.
 Arch Mission co-founder and chairman Nova Spivack said that the launch of the quartz storage crystal with Asimov’s works was part of a broader plan for preserving human culture, and it would seem that the lunar library is the next big step in that plan, TechCrunch noted.